Valuation Guide

 Best for: companies already using Carta for cap table management at seed through Series C. The integration advantage is real for existing customers; for non-customers, better alternatives exist.

-Kruze Consulting is a startup-focused accounting firm that offers 409A valuations as part of a broader CFO-as-a-service package.
+Kruze makes the most sense when you are already using them for accounting or CFO services — the relationship context means they already know your cap table and financial history.
 Their valuations are conducted by credentialed appraisers and are well-regarded in the VC-backed startup community.
 Our Kruze Consulting 409A review covers their methodology and pricing in depth.

 Kruze's primary value proposition is the relationship context — if Kruze is already your accounting partner, having them handle your 409A means they already know your financial history, cap table, and business trajectory.
 For standalone 409A engagements, the pricing is higher than software-enabled alternatives without a corresponding improvement in audit defensibility for standard situations.